1. About the Program

 7. Who can apply?

-All teacher applicants must reside in the United States and be a teacher or plan to become a teacher at a school in the United States.
-Applicants will be required to submit a letter of support from their school administrator.
+All teacher applicants must reside in the United States and be a teacher (or plan to become a teacher) for any subject at a school in the United States.
+Applicants are required to submit a letter of support from their school administrator (an example letter can be found here).
+You can upload the letter as part of the application or email the letter to [email protected] within two weeks from the date of submitting the application.

 9. Program Team